Helendale, California: Geography

 According to the United States Census Bureau, the CDP covers an area of 5.6 square miles (14.4 km^{2}), 5.2 square miles (13.4 km^{2}) of it land, and 0.4 square miles (1.0 km^{2}) of it (7.15%) water.

 Helendale is located in a generally flat area in the Mojave Desert, between Victorville and Barstow.
 It is located 100 miles northeast of Los Angeles and 180 miles southwest of Las Vegas at an elevation of 2464 ft.

 The town consists primarily of the Silver Lakes resort community, which is built around two manmade lakes.
 Water for these lakes comes from Mojave River, which, while dry at the surface, has flow underground.

 Climate

 Helendale is in a desert climate.
 Like most of the Mojave Desert, it has cool winters and hot summers and very little rainfall.
 It often will remain dry while nearby Victorville and Barstow are experiencing flash floods.
 For this reason, natives called the area "The hole in the sky."

-Public Safety
+Public Safety and Government

 Law enforcement is provided by the San Bernardino County Sheriff's Department out of the Adelanto Station.
 Traffic enforcement is provided by the California Highway Patrol.
 The San Bernardino County Fire Department maintains a full-time station with paramedics near the Post Office on Helendale Road.
 Private security firms are hired by the Silverlakes Association and consistently patrol the amenities of Silver Lakes.